TheThingSystem/steward/nodewiki/Developer/Things/01_ThingProtocol.md

 which in turn sends it as the 'paringCode' parameter.

-When the steward receives the _pair_ message, it sends a simple result containing a information for future authentication:
+When the steward receives the _pair_ message, it sends a simple result containing information for future authentication:

     { requestID         : '1'
     , result            :